-In our mainstream culture, autism is often thought of as a childhood condition.
-This is because until very recently, public attention has been focused primarily on children and the importance of early detection and intervention.
+In our culture, autism spectrum disorder is often thought of as a childhood condition, with public attention focused primarily on children and the importance of early detection and intervention.
 However, autism is a lifelong condition, and the available, necessary supports and treatments change as people on the spectrum move through major life phases.
-With the rising diagnostic rate of 1 in 68, and estimates that this trend will continue, it is important that we anticipate the pressing need for supports and programs for people on the spectrum across the lifespan.
+With the rising diagnostic rate at 1 in 68, we must accommodate the pressing need for supports and programs for people on the spectrum across the lifespan.

-Like nondisabled individuals , people with autism move through significant life changes.
-Their quality of life depends not only upon the foundation that is provided in childhood, but also on ongoing supports that are specific to the educational, medical, social, recreational, family and employment needs of the individual.
+Like everyone else, people with autism move through significant life changes.
+Their quality of life depends not only on the foundation provided in childhood, but also on ongoing supports that are specific to their educational, medical, social, recreational, family and employment needs.

-The Autism Society supports individuals with autism and their families through three critical stages of life.
+The Autism Society supports people with autism and their families through three critical stages of life.

-The Autism Society helps parents and caregivers build education and treatment programs, so that all children and adolescents can reach their fullest potential.
+The Autism Society helps parents and caregivers build treatment and educational programs so that all children and adolescents can reach their fullest potential.
 At this stage, it is important to understand how the school system can help (for example, through an Individualized Education Plan) and how to prepare for the transition to adult life.